Generic Name: Phenylephrine and Ketorolac (fen il EF rin & KEE toe role ak)

 Uses of Omidria:

-- It is used to help with cataract (eye) surgery.
+- It is used during eye surgery.

 - It is used to lower eye pain after eye surgery.